Forældrekompetenceundersøgelse

-Forældrekompetenceundersøgelse (FKU; lit. 'parental competence test') is a Danish psychometric assessment of parental competence.
+Forældrekompetenceundersøgelse (FKU; lit. 'parental competence examination') is a set of Danish psychometric tests designed to assess the parental competence of those who have or are about to have a child or children.
+The FKU assessments often take several months to complete and are used when the relevant authorities in Denmark believe that a child, born or about to be born, is at risk of harm or neglect.
+The tests include interviews, general knowledge quizzes, cognitive tasks and personality tests such as the Rorschach test.
 Guidelines describing legal requirements, recommendations and good practice under the Child's Act (entered into force on January 1, 2024) are under the auspices of the Danish Authority of Social Services and Housing.
 The FKU tests are used in complex and serious cases.
-They are considered to be important psychological work as they inform intrusive decisions such as the placement and adoption of children.
-The test includes things such as interpretation of facial expressions, which differ culturally.
-Results may also be biased against parents who do not speak Danish as their mother tongue, causing them to mistakenly appear to have limited cognitive abilities.
+They are considered important as they are used to inform intrusive decisions such as the removal of children from their birth families, their placement in foster homes and their adoption.
+The test includes items such as the interpretation of facial expressions and abstract images, which differ culturally.
+The tests are administered in Danish.
+No interpreters are provided for those who, for example, speak Kalaallisut, the mother tongue of most Greenlanders.
+Results may thus be biased against parents who do not speak Danish as their mother tongue, since this may cause Danish mother tongue test administrators to judge test takers as having limited cognitive abilities.